 Personal pension premiums

-Contributions to a personal pension scheme may be paid by CUL directly to your chosen pension provider by way of salary sacrifice, which means that you will not pay tax or NI on these contributions.
-This is entirely at your discretion and by individual arrangement with CUL.
+Contributions to a personal pension scheme may be paid by Competex Pro directly to your chosen pension provider by way of salary sacrifice, which means that you will not pay tax or National Insurance on these contributions.
+This is entirely at your discretion and by individual arrangement with Competex Pro.

 Holiday pay provision

 Holiday pay will paid out of your fund and will appear as a separate item on your payslip.
-The calculation is based on the number of days worked and calculated as 12.07% of your basic salary.
+The calculation is based on the number of days worked and calculated as 12.07% of your ‘basic pay’.

 Maternity/paternity pay provision

 As an employee, you have a statutory right to maternity/paternity pay if the circumstances arise.
-This is mainly funded by the state, but it requires some advance planning, and if appropriate you should contact us as early as possible.
+This is mainly funded by the state, but it requires some advance planning, and if appropriate you should contact us as early as possible, so we can set this up on our payroll software.
 Any employer liability would be paid out of your fund.